gauchocode/brolit-shell/docs/CODE.md

 Good: "$(cmd)"
 Bad: $(cmd)

-There are exceptions where quoting is not necessary, but because it never hurts to quote, and the general rule is to be scared when you see an unquoted variable, pursuing the non-obvious exceptions is, for the sake of your readers, questionable.
-It looks wrong, and the wrong practice is common enough to raise suspicion: Enough scripts are being written with broken handling of filenames that whitespace in filenames is often avoided…
+There are exceptions where quoting is not necessary, but because it never hurts to quote.

 The exceptions only matter in discussions of style – feel welcome to ignore them.
 For the sake of style neutrality, Shellharden does honor a few exceptions: